 No, leopard geckos are not capable of causing people real harm.
 Leopard geckos do bite in certain circumstances, however they are not venomous, and have tiny teeth with weak bite pressure.
 Whether or not something hurts is very subjective and depends on your pain tolerance.
 However leopard geckos really do not have the means to cause injury that would require more than a band-aid, and even that is rare.
 The only things that have the potential to hurt are teeth and claws.
 Both of which are very small and unlikely to even make you say “owch”.

-Getting bitten by a leopard gecko is probably one of the biggest fears new owners have.
+Yes leopard geckos will sometimes bite their owners.
+Getting bitten is probably one of the biggest fears new owners have.
 But fortunately for those who are worried, these bites really don’t feel like much.
-For many owners, the bite is described as pressure and some people have even stated that they hardly feel the bite at all.
+For many owners, the bite is described as “pressure” and some people have even stated that they hardly feel the bite at all.
 There are many animals out there that can clamp their mouths down pretty hard, but these geckos are not one of them.
 Most leopard geckos don’t have enough pressure behind their bite to hurt you and when it does happen, it’s more of a shocking experience than a painful one.

 Although their bites don’t generally hurt, it’s still best to know when you might expect to get bitten so that you can avoid it happening altogether.